galexandrade/herodev-io/content/blog/we-are-writing-legacy-code.md

 If you cannot improve your app or adding the features your customers want takes a lot of time or maybe it is not even possible, rewrite from scratch might be an option.

-Rewriting from scratch means you will throw away your current app and replace with the new one.
+Rewriting from scratch means you will throw away your current app and replace it with the new one.
 If your app is a small one and you can keep maintaining the current one while rewriting the new one, this could be a good approach for you.
 But if your app is large, or it has years of knowledge applied thought code on it, I don't recommend this approach.

 **Progressively rewrite**

 This approach means you are going to keep the current app, progressively moving towards the new approach.
-For example, you can start moving one page to React while all the others still uses the old approach, moving progressively towards your goal.
+For example, you can start moving one page to React while all the others still use the old approach, moving progressively towards your goal.

 Chances are this is the option you will choose if your app is a large one.

 ## Leaving behind a good legacy code

 As we just saw, we are writing legacy code all the time!
-It does not matter if we are using the top technology of the moment, it is going to becomes legacy code as soon as shipped into production.
+It does not matter if we are using the top technology of the moment, it is going to become legacy code as soon as shipped into production.

 With that in mind, what really matters is leaving behind a good code, so ourselves or our coworkers can look back and understand what is going on.